ShivamManiMaurya/netflix-clone/README.md

 # Netflix Clone in React

 This is a React project that uses Firebase for real-time database storage.
-In this project the user can intract with the movie cards and can play their trailer.
-The movies that are shown are always changing with time.
+The user can interact with the movie cards and play their trailer in this project.
+The movies that are shown are constantly changing with time.

 ## Table of contents